Mingling your business and personal finances: it’s a trap that many small business owners fall into, particularly when they’re just starting out.

-The solution to this is having your banking and your accounting in one place.
+The solution to this is having your business current account and your accounting in one place.

 Countingup is leading the charge on this technological innovation.
-By bringing your accounting and banking together in one place, you get back the time you used to spend on manual processes for invoicing, payment reconciliation and receipt scanning.
+By bringing your accounting and payment services together, you get back the time you used to spend on manual processes for invoicing, payment reconciliation and receipt scanning.

 So instead of wasting your time trawling through bank statements, trying to figure out mystery transactions and wondering how much money you’ve actually made this month, you can spend your time serving your clients — and finding new ones.
 You can spend your time growing your business.

 To find out if Countingup is the right current account for you, you can sign up for free today.